 By Roy Burner - Minister of the Gospel

-The need for clarity among believers is being nourished through a lack of promulgation of the truth.
+Clarity among believers is sorely missing through a lack of the promulgation of the truth.
 There is a tendency today to undermine the truth in order to facilitate acceptance of the previous unacceptable.

 The prophet Isaiah, in speaking the words of the Lord, foretold the twisting of the truth: Woe to them that call evil good, and good evil; that put darkness for light and light for darkness; that put bitter for sweet, and sweet for bitter!
 Woe to them that are wise in their own eyes, and prudent in their own sight!
 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 5:20-23).
 (Comment)

 Clarity among believers was emphasized through the words of the prophet Habakkuk: I will stand my watch and set upon the tower.
 The prophet was expecting a word from the Lord which he received, in saying: Write the vision, and make it plain on tablets, that he may run that reads it.

 The vision is yet for an appointed time, but at the end it shall speak, and not lie; though it tarry, wait for it, because it will surely come.
 Behold, his soul which is proud is not upright in him: but the just shall live by his faith (Habakkuk 2:3-4).

-Two classes of people are contrasted: The proud, haughty Chaldeans who will be victors in the forthcoming conflict; and the righteous of Judah who will appear to be defeated but in reality will be the victors because of their faith in the Lord.
+Two classes of people are contrasted: The proud, haughty Chaldeans who will appear to be victors in the forthcoming conflict; and the righteous of Judah who will appear to be defeated, but in reality will be the victors because of their faith in the Lord.
 That which was written upon the tablet was giving notification of what was forthcoming; bringing clarity among believers as to the future.